khangich/machine-learning-interview/design.md

 3. Metrics evaluation
 * During training phase, we can focus on machine learning metrics instead of revenue metrics or CTR metrics.
 Regarding revenue-related metric, we usually monitor during deployment and it's out of scope.
 See section 7 further readings to undertand about offline metrics and online metrics.
 * Normalized Cross Entropy: predictive log loss divided by the cross entropy of the background CTR.
 This way NCE is insensitive to background CTR.
-This is the NCE formula based on Practical lessons from Predicting Clicks on Ads at Facebook.
+This is the NCE formula (source [facebook](https://research.fb.com/wp-content/uploads/2016/11/practical-lessons-from-predicting-clicks-on-ads-at-facebook.pdf))

 ![Score distribution](images/nce.png)